These notes are to help those who would like to

 teams in the National setup, including those in Madeira and the

 Azores.
-Almost all games are played at the weekend, as the leagues
+Almost all games are played at the weekend.
+The leagues

 mostly consist of between 12 and 16 teams, thus creating plenty of